-I am a PhD candidate in Political Science at Yale University.
+I am a Postdoctoral Fellow at the Immigration Policy Lab at Stanford University.
+I received my PhD in Political Science with distinction from Yale University in May 2018.
 I specialize in comparative politics and political economy, with a regional focus on the Middle East.

 In my work I apply a variety of methods, including experiments and quasi-experiments, qualitative field work, and survey research, to study refugees, exile, and displacement; collective action; conflict and political violence; and humanitarian aid.